an-qazi/Automation_Projects/New_Operator_Statistics/README.md

 # Addition to Performance Dashboard for Ignition
 This project was developed to improve supervisor insight on operators.
-I added new data visualization and logging features, enabling supervisors to
+I added new data visualization features with a easy to navigate UI.
-- Monitor historical performance and trends over time
-- Identify operator strengths and assign to most suitable stations
-- Distribute workloads evenly
-- Help reduce downtime and overcycles
+- Leaderboards - Tables that show the top operator by cycle time at every station in the plant
+- History - Displays the total time spent by an employee at any station they ran in the specifed date range